 • Authentication against centrally managed authentication system

-• Segregation of duties and authorisations between users, administrators and system developers
+• Segregation of duties and authorizations between users, administrators and system developers

 • Change control procedures that govern the handling of changes (application or OS) within the environment

-• Remote access only via VPN including appropriate authorisation and authentication
+• Remote access only via VPN including appropriate authorization and authentication

 • Logging of system and network activities to produce an audit-trail in the event of system misuse